 Communicating Is A Key Skill!

-Being able to recognize a child’s needs allows for stronger relationships and connections be made in the classrooms.
 At Young Scholars Academy not only do we seek to provide a great foundation for a solid Early Childhood Education, but it is the connections for a strong social-emotional well-being that take it to the next level!

 American Sign Language helps to teach sensitivity to cultural and linguistic diversity as well as nurture an understanding of disabilities.
 When children are introduced to multiple mediums of communication at an earlier age, they have shown to have a greater range of verbal skills as they age!